Please check out the United States Waiver topics below or scroll through this web page for all of your answers.

 CAUTION: due to world events more and more countries are requiring individuals to apply for Visas—in which case, you may be required to disclose your criminal record.
 If your record is an obstacle, in most cases (excluding the United States) this obstacle will be removed once you obtain a Canadian Pardon (now called a Record Suspension).
-For more information on Pardons/Suspensions, click the link below.
+For more information on Pardons/Suspensions, please contact us.

 - Bachelor of Commerce Degree (B.Comm.) – University of Calgary

 - Professional Legal Assistant Diploma – Career College